 Hosts Gene & Julie Gates

 GENE was raised in a small town in a red, white and blue military family & moved a lot as a child (he even lived in Japan).
 He’s been passionate about the culinary arts since as far back as he can remember.
 When he was only 14-years-old, Gene bought a beef tenderloin with his very first paycheck (who does that?).
 Today Gene is an overachiever in the kitchen.
-When cooking he goes all out– while making his famous “Three-Day Burger” he makes his own catsup, mayo and buns from scratch.
+While creating his famous “Three-Day Burger” he makes his own catsup, mayo and buns from scratch.
 It literally takes him three days to pull it all together.
 But it’s SO worth it.
 He watches all the chef shows on TV: Chopped, Anthony Bourdain Parts Unknown, A Chef’s Life and Top Chef.
 Being the son of a career Army officer, Gene’s a Neat Freak and while in the grocery store you might catch him organizing cans at the grocery store so the labels are facing forward.
-Gene is truly defined by his wicked quick wit… he makes Julie and Sophia laugh so much their sides hurt.
-And don’t feel bad if he repeatedly asks for your name… he fell out of a tree when he was a kid and now he can’t remember them due to a childhood brain injury after falling out of a tree.
+Gene has a wicked quick wit, and makes Julie and Sophia laugh so hard their sides hurt.
+And don’t feel bad if he repeatedly asks for your name… he fell out of a tree when he was a kid and now he can’t remember names due to a childhood head injury after falling out of a tree.
 That injury could explain a lot of things…